supreme-chocomint/chitose/readme.md

 - VA following/tracking, as well as import/export of those follows
 - Dark and light theme
 - Minimalist (i.e. mostly text) and grid-based (i.e. has more pictures) modes
-- Mobile-friendly
+- Mobile-friendly, with "Add to Home Screen" support (tested on Android)
+- Integrates with MyAnimeList, AniList, Anime-Planet, and Anime News Network via the [integration userscript](https://github.com/supreme-chocomint/chitose-integration)

-App originally hosted on Bitbucket, migrated because I don't like it anymore.
+App originally hosted on Bitbucket and now lives on Github.
 Uses data from AniList, and CSS from [the Skeleton boilerplate](http://getskeleton.com).

 ## Code Structure